MathewHDYT/OneShare/_docs/notes/cybersecurity/packet_analysis.md

 ### Meaning:

 Packet analysis is a technique used to capture and intercept network traffic that passes the computers network interfaces.
-May also be called different names like packet sniffer, packet analyzer, protocol analyzer or network anaylzer.
+May also be called different names like packet sniffer, packet analyzer, protocol analyzer or network analyzer.

 ### Tools:

-[Wireshark](https://www.wireshark.org/) is one of the tools most of used to intercet network traffic, it has five major components.
+[Wireshark](https://www.wireshark.org/) is one of the tools most of used to intercept network traffic, it has five major components.

-- **Command menus** are standard pulldown menus located at the top of the window.
+- **Command menus** are standard pull down menus located at the top of the window.
 The File menu allows you to save captured packet data or open a file containing previously captured packet data, and exit the Wireshark application
 - **Display filter** section is where we can specify rules to find certain packets.
 The listing of captured packets shows all sent and received network packets.
 This section includes important fields that are used in the filter section, such as `source and destination IP addresses`, `protocols`, and `information`
 - **Details of a selected packet header** section shows details about selected network packets and shows all headers, including all `TCP` layers information
 - **Packet content** section which shows the packet content in `hexadecimal` and `ASCII` format